Nethereum/Unity3dSampleTemplate/README.md

 var ethTransfer = new EthTransferUnityRequest(url, privateKey);
 ```

-Once our unity request is instantiated it we can initiate the transfer as follows:
+Once our unity request is instantiated it we can initiate the transfer as follows using Legacy Mode providing 2 Gwei as the gas price

 ```csharp
 var receivingAddress = "0xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe";